Eng-NawafAli/CreatReactApp/README.md

 5-Configure webpack

-      ou can configure webpack in the webpack.config.js file by adding the following code.
+you can configure webpack in the webpack.config.js file by adding the following code.
 It defines your app entry point, build output and the extension which will resolve automatically.
 It also set the development server to 8080 port.
 It defines the loaders for processing various file types used within your app and wrap up by adding plugins needed during our development.

     const path = require('path');
     const HtmlWebpackPlugin = require('html-webpack-plugin');

     module.exports = {